billy-price/CoqPerceptron/README.md

   (\a _ v -> a : v) ( 10000) n v
 ```

-Don't Forget to change this back when you want to run this on the other benchmarks.
+Don't forget to revert this change before running the other benchmarks.